ASPP/pelita_template/README.md

   - **`bot.enemy[0].team_name`**: the enemy team name

   - **`bot.enemy[0].team_time`**: the accumulated time that the enemy has used so far.

-- **`bot.timeouts`**: count of the timeouts your team has collected.
-Remember that if you timeout 5 times you lose the game, independent of the score.
-A timeout occurs if your `move` function takes longer than 3 seconds to return

 - **`bot.food`**: the list of the coordinates of the food pellets in your own homezone
     ```python